John 1:11: Analysis

 Many believe "His own" refers principally to the Jewish people.
+The English Standard Version notes that the first "his own", τὰ ἴδια (ta idia), refers to "his own things; that is, to his own domain, or to his own people", while the second "his own", οἱ ἴδιοι (oi idioi), should be read as "his own people", the word "people" being implied in the Greek.
 Jesus came to them as if to his family, but they did not accept him.
-However it may be extended to the Gentiles, "who for a long time groaned in darkness, and seemed to wait for the light of justice," but also did not accept him.
+However it may be extended to the Gentiles, "who for a long time groaned in darkness, and seemed to wait for the light of justice", but who also did not accept him.
 But the latter part of the verse seems to imply a few, of both Jews and Gentiles, embraced the faith.

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: